Auto-Mech/MPACK/README.md

 This is not the advised way to install, since the user will have to deal with their specific system setup

-Run build.sh, which uses cmake to compile MPACK
+Run build.sh, which uses cmake to compile MPACK:
 ```
 bash build.sh
 ```

-Note that ability to run make install in build.sh will depend on your system setup.
+Note that the results of the `make install` command in build.sh will depend on your system setup.

 ## Notice